tlowenthal/InsectoVision/README.md

 ## Tools overview
 ### Box Annotation UI

+This script provides a graphical user interface that gives access to part of the functionality the inferece tools without the need to use a terminal.
+Images can be viewed, scanned using an existing model and hand annotated.
+From annotated images, a summary of specimens can be created as well as individual crops of each.

 ### Inference tool

 Given a folder of entomological boxes' images, this script runs our detector's inference on each of them and